Free To Learn: A Documentary

 There are no mandatory classes, no grades, tests, or homework, and rules are generally avoided.
 As a last resort, rules are created democratically by students and teachers, often at the prompting of a student.

-"This philosophy represents the ideal - where each person has complete control of the direction of their education, measured against no one but oneself.
-We all can see the benefit of that view, but one of the criticisms of this laissez faire approach to education is that the lack of discipline disadvantages those who require structure.
-I often think of how as a young person I was able to start down the path of alcoholism because no rules were enforced, and no one stopped me from doing harm to myself.
-As an adult I have attended numerous group therapy sessions including AA until I finally got control of my life.
-There are many new techniques to control alcohol addiction, including some very new strategies involving both medication and counselling.
-For example, modern drugs like baclofen can make the process more palatable for those who can afford it.
-But a good, productive education, like alcoholism, are essentially learned behaviors, modified by society, and ultimately left to the individual to assume control.
-I hope there comes a time where we are all as responsible as would be necessary to enable our public schools to put into place such a self governing program and still create productive citizens."
-Robert Stern, EOC administrator
+"This philosophy represents the ideal - where each person has complete control over the direction of their education, measured against no one but oneself.
+We all can see the benefit of that view, but one of the criticisms of this laissez-faire approach to education is that the lack of discipline disadvantages those who require structure.
+I often think of how, as a young person, I struggled with the absence of clear rules and guidance, which made it challenging for me to develop positive habits.
+One effective method for fostering these habits is through the use of small rewards to incentivize positive behaviors.
+For example, after a Batman-themed discussion on ethics, unique Batman gifts were awarded to students, encouraging engagement and reinforcing the ethical concepts discussed.
+This approach acknowledges that a good, productive education is essentially a learned behavior, modified by society, and ultimately left to the individual to assume control.
+I hope there comes a time when we are all as responsible as would be necessary to enable our public schools to implement such a self-governing program and still create productive citizens." - Robert Stern, EOC administrator

 your passion!